Proisir Plate

 The Proisir Plate also known as the Challenge Stakes is a Thoroughbred horse race historically run at Hastings Racecourse in Hawke's Bay and is New Zealand's first Group One race of the season.
 It is run over a distance of 1400m in September.
-Previously named the Tarzino Trophy, the race has been transferred to Ellerslie for at least the next two years due to the Hastings racecourse out of action for the foreseeable future.
+Previously named the Tarzino Trophy, the race has been transferred to Ellerslie due to the Hastings racecourse out of action in 2025 and 2026.

 The race is the first of the Hawkes Bay Triple Crown events and is followed by: